ckswilliams/modOpenREM/docs/openskin.rst

 Functionality available
 ***********************

-This is a temporary solution for 0.6.0; future versions will have OpenSkin built-in.
+This is a temporary solution for 0.6.0; future versions will have OpenSkin integrated into the web interface.

 * Fluoroscopy study export in a format suitable for OpenSkin
 * Currently OpenSkin must be downloaded and run independently